Adilius/WSDG/README.md

 ![large_2](https://user-images.githubusercontent.com/43440295/153767327-512a4741-143e-4720-90a7-c603393aba13.png)

-# Automate your webhallen experience with WSDG!
+# Webhallen Supply Drop Grabber!
 </div>

 WSDG is a simple local Python script to automatically grab supply drops (weekly, activity, level up) for your account.
-The goal is to enchance the Webhallen experience for the tech enthusiast.
-With an easy one-time setup never again miss a supply drop.
+The goal is to with an easy one-time setup never again miss a supply drop.

-**Currently activity drop not working due to API change**
+**Currently activity drop not working due to API change** **Currently level-up drop not working due to API change**

 ![Python version](https://img.shields.io/badge/python-v3.9.6-blue)